yamunarani-s/19CS302_Module_7/Ex no_31.md

-# EX 31 C program to find the smallest among three numbers using Structure.
+AHG# EX 31 C program to find the smallest among three numbers using Structure.
 ## DATE:
 ## AIM:
 To write a C program to find the smallest among three numbers using Structure.